jkjung-avt/keras_imagenet/README.md

    $ ./train_new.sh googlenet_bn
    ```

    On my desktop PC with an NVIDIA GTX-1080 Ti GPU, it takes 7~8 days to train this model for 60 epochs.
-And top-1 accuracy of the trained googelnet_bn model is over 0.7071.
+And top-1 accuracy of the trained googelnet_bn model is roughly 0.7091.

    NOTE: I do random rotation of training images, which actually slows down data ingestion quite a bit.
 If you don't need random rotation as one of the data augmentation schemes, you could comment out [the code](https://github.com/jkjung-avt/keras_imagenet/blob/master/utils/image_processing.py#L354) to speed up training.